urbanfox - company logo

 Then ask the instructor what lights they would recommend for the type of shoots you work on.

-A good kit will have a mixture of lights for different jobs.
-Hard and soft - large and small.
+Dedo light on a A good kit will have a mixture of lights for different jobs.
+Hard and soft / large and small.

 Lights come in two flavours: hard and soft.
 Hard lights rely on a point source of light and give distinct shadows for modelling your subject.
 They usually come with barn doors to restrict the spread of light.
 Soft lights are very broad sources of light giving a more even, gentle illumination.
 Soft sources may be a hard light with a soft box (eg a chimera) or it may be a dedicated soft light using fluorescent tubes.
 Your lighting kit should have a mixture of hard and soft lights.

 Lights also come in two colours.
-HMIs can match daylight at the blue end of the spectrum (5,600 Kelvin).
-Tungsten light (3,200 K) is at the red/orange end of the spectrum.
-These can be used with blue gel to correct them for daylight use.
+Daylight at the blue end of the spectrum (5,600 Kelvin) and Tungsten light (3,200 K) is at the red/orange end of the spectrum.
+Both can be used with colour correction gel to convert them from daylight to tungsten and vice versa.

 ON CAMERA LIGHTS